apache/trafficserver/doc/developer-guide/cripts/cripts-misc.en.rst

 ====

 Cripts has encapsulated some common time-related functions in the core.
-At the moment only the localtime is available, via the ``Time::Local`` object and its ``Now()`` method.
+At the moment only the localtime is available, via the ``Cript::Time::Local`` object and its ``Now()`` method.
 The ``Now()`` method returns the current time as an object with the following functions: